 Another important book for long-term investors is Stocks for the Long Run.
-Jeremy Siegel presents a detailed analysis of how to pick stocks for the long-term.
-The book is highly driven by historical data, that justifies why a long-term investment approach is the best strategy to invest in the stock market.
+Jeremy Siegel presents a detailed analysis of how to pick stocks for the long term.
+The book is highly driven by historical data, which justifies why a long-term investment approach is the best strategy to invest in the stock market.

 When it comes to picking stocks, as investments for the long-term there are a few key aspects that investors should look for.
 With the help of this book, you will be able to quickly discern between stocks that are appropriate for long-term investment and those that are not.
 Stocks for the Long Run is among the most important fundamental analysis books for long-term investors.

 Warren Buffett and the Interpretation of Financial Statements

 This is perhaps one of the most important books to read if you are new to investing.
 As an investor, you need to be able to understand financial statements.
 Warren Buffett and the Interpretation of Financial Statements is one of the best fundamental analysis books to understand accounting.